pwang30/SCC_UC_Bilevel/README.md

   "_offline_trainning.jl_" is the trainning process, with inputting parameters from above subfunctions.

 - For the code of primal-dual modelling, i.e., the final bi-level model running, as we have several scenarios, here we only publich lodal strategic bidding in Bus 2 and distant strategic bidding in Bus 27 and Bus 4.
 Other cases are easy to be simulated by following a similar coding structure.
-As for the pricing of SCL service by the single-level formulation, please do it by readers yourselves, however we still give the offer we used in the paper (the file named "AS_offer").
+As for the pricing of SCL service by the single-level formulation, please do it by readers yourselves, however we still give the offer we used in the paper (the file named "AS_offer_price.mat").

-- In the practical simulation, please put all files in one folder, then run the main file "_bi_level_SCL_Local_Bus2.jl_"
+- In the practical simulation, please put all files in one folder, e.g., "_bi_level_SCL_Local_Bus2.jl_", "_bi_level_SCL_distant.jl_", "_admittance_matrix_calculation.jl_", "_dataset_gene.jl_", "_offline_trainning.jl_" and "_Linespara_".
+Then run the main file "_bi_level_SCL_Local_Bus2.jl_" or "_bi_level_SCL_distant.jl_".
 ----

 If you find something helpful or use this code for your own work, please cite this paper: